Results matter, especially after an arrest. See how our past successes have helped our former clients.

 When the unexpected occurs, we are here 24/7 to listen to your side of the story and act on your behalf.

 This week, an Ohio man was found guilty of aggravated murder- after stabbing, suffocating and dismembering his girlfriend.
 Before being found guilty, in a bizarre twist, the man accused his deceased girlfriend of begging him to kill her.
 He claims that he found a text on her phone that indicated that she was going to have him killed and she then insisted that he kill her.
 He claims he held a knife above her stomach, which she “grabbed and pulled into her stomach.”
-Her last words to her boyfriend were reportedly, “I still love you and I forgive you.”
+Her last words to her boyfriend were reported, “I still love you and I forgive you.”

 The man isn’t the only one convicted of charges involving the murder- two other couples received sentences for obstructing justice, gross abuse of a corpse and tampering with evidence.
 The boyfriend received a life sentence for the crime he committed.